Entity Framework Core: small tips and tricks

 AsNoTracking for readonly queries

 When you get some entities, Entity Framework Core tracks every modification so it can apply the change in the database if you want.
-It's a very good feature because it makes the data manipulation very easy for the developer but it comes with a cost: the entities manipulated by Entity Framework are at least twice bigger than the ones you defined because EF Core adds a tracking field for each field of the entity.
+It's a very good feature because it makes data manipulation very easy for the developer, but it comes with a cost: the entities manipulated by Entity Framework are at least twice as big as the ones you defined, because EF Core adds a tracking field for each field of the entity.

-But why keeping theses EF Core overloads when you know that you won't update the datas you are querying?
-You can apply the AsNoTracking EF Core extension method to ask EF Core do not apply his tradicional tracking.
-The gain is that EF Core will perform a lot faster and will use less memory, the trade-off is that any data modification change won't affect the database, so you have to keep in mind that you requested non-trackable datas.
+But why keep this EF Core overhead when you know that you won't update the data you are querying?
+You can apply the AsNoTracking EF Core extension method to ask EF Core not to apply its traditional tracking.
+The gain is that EF Core will perform a lot faster and will use less memory; the trade-off is that any data modification won't affect the database, so you have to keep in mind that you requested non-trackable data.

 Example of a non-trackable query: